riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

   - main users of the platform
   - engage in competitive games, meet like-minded individuals and be interested in cultural enrichment
 - Attraction Sites
-  -  higher footfalls and visitor engagement resulting in an increase in ticketsales
+  -  higher footfalls and visitor engagement resulting in an increase in ticket sales
 -  Local Businesses
    -  advertisments and partnerships will gain more exposure, eliciting profits
    -  support special offers and discounts

 ### Secondary Stakeholders

-- Goverment and Tourism Boards
+- Government and Tourism Boards
   - boost in tourism while ensuring compliance of the local laws
-  - control the digital platoforms, tourism, and safeguarding the cultural
+  - control the digital platforms, tourism, and safeguarding the cultural
 - Local Communities
   -  cultural representatives who gain from more interactions and business from tourists
   -  might be worried about cultural sensitivity